aosp-mirror/platform_frameworks_base/tools/aapt2/readme.md

 # Android Asset Packaging Tool 2.0 (AAPT2) release notes

+## Version 2.10
+### `aapt2 link ...`
+- Add ability to specify package ID to compile with for regular apps (not shared or static libs).
+  This package ID is limited to the range 0x7f-0xff inclusive.
+Specified with the --package-id flag.
+- Fixed issue with <plurals> resources being stripped for locales and other configuration.
+- Fixed issue with escaping strings in XML resources.

 ## Version 2.9
 ### `aapt2 link ...`
 - Added sparse resource type encoding, which encodes resource entries that are sparse with